DonaldTrumpHasTinyHands/slackbot/README.md

 ## Installation

  1. Install the application on your cron server
- 1. Set up the env file to include the following variables:
+ 2. Set up the env file to include the following variables:

 ````
 SLACK_WEBHOOK=https://hooks.slack.com/services/some-secret-url
 PRINTFUL_API=your-printful-api-hey
 ````

- 1. Set it to run regularly
+ 3. Set it to run regularly using that job scheduler we talked about earlier
- 1. Put your tiny hands together and say _excelllent_ in a sinster voice
+ 4. Put your tiny hands together and say _excelllent_ in a sinster voice

 ![](https://pbs.twimg.com/media/CdmsyLqUUAAzcsy.jpg:large)